 Oh yes, you can!
 But this isn’t new, Hemp fabric has been discovered in some of the oldest surviving artifacts, wrapped around royalty and commoners alike.
-Hemp aka Cannabis Sativa L. is said to be one of the earliest cultivated plants.
+Hemp aka Cannabis Sativa L. in is said to be one of the earliest cultivated plants.

 Global warming is real and what is even more real, is the carbon contribution of the fashion industry to this effect.
 Current fast fashion trends translate into rapid production and disposal of clothing, increasing the carbon footprint.

 Crops that provide us with clothing fabric such as cotton require heavy irrigation, which is depleting our limited freshwater resources.
 According to a study conducted by collective evolution, hemp requires a lot less water to grow as compared to cotton.
 So, switching to hemp clothing will save a good amount of water.